Approved operators and equipment

 Note: An approved operator is not the licensee or staff member who scans a person’s ID at the regulated premises.
 Licensees will not need to seek approval for an ID scanner.
 The approved operator is responsible for having their equipment approved by the Office of Liquor and Gaming Regulation (OLGR).

-To date, the Commissioner has approved the following companies (as approved operators), as well as their ID scanning systems:
+To date, the Commissioner has approved the following companies as approved operators:

 Eligible companies can apply to become approved operators of mandatory network scanners.
 The Commissioner will determine if approved operator applicants are suitable, and a probity process will apply.